tzanis-anevlavis/evrostos/README.md

 To see how to define new variables refer to NuSMV user manual or tutorial at [http://nusmv.fbk.eu](http://nusmv.fbk.eu).

 ### References:
+Tzanis Anevlavis, Daniel Neider, Matthew Philippe and Paulo Tabuada.
+"Evrostos: The rLTL Verifier"
+To appear in the 22nd ACM International Conference on Hybrid Systems: Computation and Control (HSCC 2019).

 A. Cimatti, E. Clarke, E. Giunchiglia, F. Giunchiglia, M. Pistore, M. Roveri, R. Sebastiani, and A. Tacchella.
 "NuSMV 2: An OpenSource Tool for Symbolic Model Checking".
 In Proc.
 CAV'02, LNCS.
 Springer Verlag, 2002.